michalsustr/higcompetition/rules.md

     ```

 - Participants submit a [Singularity image](https://sylabs.io/guides/3.7/user-guide/).
 We provide a base image with dynamically mounted [OpenSpiel](https://github.com/deepmind/open_spiel) library that participants must use as base image, but feel free to add any packages that your algorithm requires on top of the base image.
 Maximum size of the entire image is 5GB and it should not contain game-specific data -- you can use supplementary data for that.
 The [OpenSpiel](https://github.com/deepmind/open_spiel) dynamic library is mounted from an external file, in order to easily swap the implementation with the secret game, without changing the base image.

 - Communication with the referee is done via STDIO (standard input / output).
+See also [documentation](/docs/) to download example code.
     - First, the bot receives a string with the name of the game that it should play.
     - Then on the next line it receives the index of the player it should play as (either 0 or 1).
     - The bot then has 5 seconds to prepare for the match.
     - Then the bot should enter a while loop, waiting for a message from the referee.
 The message consists of
-      - The current observation, a one-line tensor compatible with the Observer API, encoded in base64.
+      - The current public and private observation, a one-line compressed tensor compatible with the Observer API, encoded in base64.
       - If it is bot’s turn, a list of legal actions (space-separated integers, i.e. list of `open_spiel::Action`).
     - Once the referee prints the observation and it is the bot’s turn, the bot has 5 seconds to make a move by printing the action number.
 If it is not its turn, it can use the observation to ponder.
-    - The distinction between acting / pondering phase can be determined whether legal actions are supplied or not (see code below).
+    - The distinction between acting / pondering phase can be determined whether legal actions are supplied or not.
-    - At the end the bot receives a string “end of game” followed by the final score the bot received.
+    - At the end of the match the bot receives a string “match over” followed by the final score the bot received.
+The bot has 1 second to prepare for the next match.
+    - At the end of the tournament the bot receives a string “tournament over”.
       The bot should quit the while loop and finish its process.
-If not, the process is shut down after a timeout.
+If not, the process is shut down after a timeout of 60 seconds.
 This does not count towards the 1% no-timeouts-policy, but we prefer if your program behaves “nicely”.

 ## Evaluation
 The bots will receive an ordered ranking for each game, based on the instant run-off voting (IRV).
 The smaller the rank, the better.
 The final evaluation is then lexicographic ordering of sorted ranks across the three games (i.e. comparison of the worst result across the games).